 - Walk rather than run !
 Running places compression on our unfused disc space, not to mention compression on other joints.
 Pick up the speed and race walk.

 - Pilates and Barre classes.
-I have found great success with most forms of Pilates and Barre.
-I especially like the online Barre program I have found HERE.
+Myself and others have found success with most forms of Pilates and Barre.
 Sometimes modifications have to be made especially with the abdominal segments.
 If it hurts don't do it!
 No pain, no gain is NOT a motto we use after spinal fusion.
 Jessica Von Deurring is a Pilates instructor also with a spine fusion from scoliosis.
 Visit her website to learn more at www.coabaltpilates.com

 - Short 10-15 minute exercises program a day rather than long extended exercise sessions.
 This is how I exercise these days.
 My body tolerates shorter sessions better than longer, and I'm more consistent in committing to daily activity when it's 10-15 minutes a day.
 Youtube and the internet in general is a fabulous resource for various guided exercise programs.